-The student workload is measured in clock hours.
-It includes all clock hours spent on activities directly related to the degree you are pursuing.
-This includes all activities under the supervision of university teachers, such as lectures, seminars and exercise courses.
-It also comprises the time required for personal studies, term papers, compulsory internships, preparation for exams and the required examination time.
+The workload is measured in hours and includes all time spent on activities directly related to achieving a program’s course requirements.
+This includes all activities under the supervision of university teachers, such as lectures, seminars, and exercise courses.
+It also comprises the time required for self-study, term papers, mandatory internships, preparation for exams, and examinations.

-For each degree program, the workload is expressed in ECTS credits (European Credit Transfer and Accumulation System).
-One ECTS credit corresponds to a workload of 25 to 30 hours.
-Students should obtain 60 ECTS credit per academic year, 30 ECTS per semester respectively.
-Thus, the workload corresponds 750 to 900 hours per semester, or 1.500 to 1.800 hours per year.
-Assuming that the time for studying amounts to 45 weeks (excluding 7 weeks of holidays) per year, the average weekly workload is about 33 to 40 hours.
+The workload of each course is expressed in ECTS credits (European Credit Transfer and Accumulation System).
+One ECTS credit corresponds to a workload of 30 hours.
+Students should obtain 60 ECTS credits per academic year, that is 30 ECTS credits per semester.
+Thus, the workload corresponds to 900 hours per semester, or 1.800 hours per year.
+Assuming that the time for studying amounts to 45 weeks (excluding 7 weeks of holidays) per year, the average weekly workload is 40 hours.